Juan Williams on DNC criticism of Fox News: 'Nobody tells me what to say here'

 FOX NEWS DOMINATES MSNBC, CNN ACROSS THE BOARD DURING FEBRUARY

-Wallace’s performance as moderator of a debate between candidates Donald Trump and Hillary Clinton during the 2016 presidential election season earned widespread praise from new agencies as varied as CNN and Politico to Poynter and Fortune, with the last of these saying he “orchestrated the year’s most balanced debate.”
+Wallace’s performance as moderator of a debate between candidates Donald Trump and Hillary Clinton during the 2016 presidential election season earned widespread praise from news agencies as varied as CNN and Politico to Poynter and Fortune, with the last of these saying he “orchestrated the year’s most balanced debate.”

 DNC Chairman Tom Perez has said it's important for Democrats to expand the electorate and reach all voters, and that was why he had considered Fox News.
 The Democrats have announced 12 debates for later this year; NBC News and CNN are set to broadcast the first two.

-Fox News said it hoped the DNC would reconsider its decision to host a debate that would be moderated by Chris Wallace, Bret Baier and Martha MacCallum.
+Fox News said it hoped the DNC would reconsider its decision to host a debate that would be moderated by Wallace, Baier and MacCallum.

 CLICK HERE TO GET THE FOX NEWS APP